[ Spots ] [ Back to nwkite.com ]

 Sasquach:

-Second, if one wants to go up wind with greater ease where there are less people and better quality wind, tack back and forth in the shipping channel (it increases your appearent wind speed).
+Second, if one wants to go up wind with greater ease where there are less people and better quality wind, tack back and forth in the shipping channel (it increases your apparent wind speed).
 This is defined by the buoys and the swell.
 One knows they are out of the channel on the Washington side when the swell gets small and or is nonexistent.
-This is where another back eddie exists and your rather close to the rocky shore.
+This is where another back eddy exists and your rather close to the rocky shore.
 Barges typically like to stay in the middle of the channel and when you see one you should get out of the channel and wait for it to go by.
-Mess with shipping commerse ie big $$$$, and we will all feel the pain of its power and might.
+Mess with shipping commerce ie big $$$$, and we will all feel the pain of its power and might.

 Lastly, the sand/real estate at the launching and landing point should only be used for launching and landing.
 When one hinders this access by placing all their stuff there or sets up there, it hurts that functionality of the beach.
 Please place your gear and do your setup far back from the ever-changing launch and land site (it changes due to water levels which is controlled by the upriver dams).
 This way we all can maximize our respective time on the water."